frame-dev/ReportPlugin/README.md

 ## Features

-- Players can report other players with a reason.
+- Players can report others with a specified reason.
-- Reports are stored in a database.
+- All reports are securely stored in a database.
-- Staff can view and update reports via commands or a GUI.
+- Staff can view and update reports via commands or an intuitive GUI.
-- Reports are sent to a Discord channel via webhook.
+- Reports are automatically sent to a Discord channel using a webhook.
-- Configurable settings via `config.yml`.
+- Fully configurable through the `config.yml` file.
-- Permission-based access control.
+- Permission-based access control for all features.
-- Detailed player report data viewing.
+- View detailed information about each player report.
-- Supports MySQL, SQLite, MongoDB and File Storage.
+- Supports MySQL, SQLite, MongoDB, and file-based storage.
+- Instantly teleport to the reporter's location.
+- Delete reports directly from the interface.
+- View the complete update history of each report.

 ## Installation